Kris Aquino filmography

 1986 was the start of her television career, she first appeared on Inday Badiday's See True.
-With her movie career slowing, Aquino shifted her sights to a television career as a talk show host and gossiper with the launching of Kris, produced by Viva Television on Channel 4 (at that time named PTV, it was transferred to GMA Network, which had a partnership with Viva, and after Viva's contract with PTV ended).
+With her film career slowing, Aquino shifted her sights to a television career as a talk show host and gossiper with the launching of Kris, produced by Viva Television on Channel 4 (at that time named PTV, it was transferred to GMA Network, which had a partnership with Viva, and after Viva's contract with PTV ended).
 It was on GMA Network's showbiz oriented talk show Startalk, which she co-hosted with Boy Abunda and Lolit Solis, that her hosting skills attracted attention.
 After GMA Network and VIVA dropped her, she went back to ABS-CBN in 1996 and had her biggest break through the morning talk show Today with Kris Aquino.
 From that show, she gained more popularity in terms of hosting.
 From January 2001 to May 2002, she hosted the talk show Morning Girls with Kris and Korina, alongside popular broadcast journalist Korina Sanchez, which was intended to last for only two weeks, but went on for 16 months.
 In 2004, she starred in her very first teleserye Hiram.
 In 2007, she officially left The Buzz and Pilipinas, Game KNB? after giving birth to her second son, James.
 She was replaced by Edu Manzano on Pilipinas, Game KNB?.
 According to Aquino, she had to give up her hosting stint on the shows to devote more time to her live-in partners.
 She may not have wanted to return to The Buzz because she no longer wanted to work with former co-host Cristy Fermin.
 Aquino hosted the Philippine franchise of Deal or No Deal, which is part of ABS-CBN's primetime lineup.
 It ended its first season on 23 February 2007.
 The second season of the game show started on 11 June 2007.
 She hosted Boy and Kris, a morning talk show.
 She hosted another TV franchise, Wheel of Fortune, which replaced Kapamilya, Deal or No Deal.
 In October 2008, after former The Buzz co-host Cristy Fermin was suspended by ABS-CBN, the Kapamilya network asked Aquino to once again host the top-rated showbiz-oriented talk show with Boy Abunda and Ruffa Gutierrez.
 After much controversy, Aquino hosted The Buzz again beginning on 26 October 2008.
 In 2009, she hosted Pinoy Bingo Night and The Price Is Right in 2011.